kargarisaac/3d-MNIST-classification-PointNet/README.md

 Install <a href="https://www.tensorflow.org/get_started/os_setup" target="_blank">TensorFlow</a>.
 You may also need to install h5py.

-If you are using PyTorch, you can find a third-party pytorch implementation <a href="https://github.com/fxia22/pointnet.pytorch" target="_blank">here</a>.

 To install h5py for Python:
 ```bash
 sudo apt-get install libhdf5-dev